m-rubik/hitthesilk-pilot/README.md

 # Analysis
-Landing the plane is not all up to fate.
+Landing the plane is not *entirely* up to the fate of the dice.
 Though a player's success relies heavily on the randomness of the dice rolls aligning with their desired values at different stages during the landing, the player still, sometimes, has some amount of control over how to move their token and secure the landing.
 The Pilot Licence adds an extra bit of flavour to the game by giving the player an extra bit of control during the landing process.

 ## The Environment
-The landing environment (grid) was replicated in code to allow for running thousands of simulated landings.
+The landing environment (grid) was replicated in simulation to allow for running thousands of landing attempts to be computed.

-To play in this environment, I created 2 seperate MLPClassifiers as our test dummies.
+To play in this environment, I created 2 seperate [MLPClassifiers](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html) as our test dummies.

 The "regular" model does not have a Pilot Licence, the "pilot" model does.

 The regular model's action space is very limited.
 Depending on what it rolls, it really only has 3 options.
 1. Nothing!
-This happens when dice rolls are identical, or when both die force a particular direction, etc.
+This happens when dice rolls are identical, or when both dice force a particular direction, etc.
 2. Dive!
 This means to use the bigger number of the two rolls to move down (vertical dive).
 3. Glide!
 This means to use the bigger number of the two rolls to move across (horizontal glide).

-The pilot model gets the base action space, but it also gets the choice of an *additional*, special, Pilot action which can be:
+The pilot model gets the base action space, but it also gets the choice of *additional*, special, Pilot actions which can be:
-1. Nothing!
-2. Glide more (+1 horizontal)
-3. Glide less (-1 horizontal)
+1. Glide less (-1 horizontal)
-4. Dive more (+1 vertical drop)
-5. Dive less (-1 vertical drop)
+2. Dive less (-1 vertical drop)

 Using the grid coordinate system, I add in the barriers that cause crashing, and I add a special section for handling the final braking sequence.

 ## Learning to land a plane
 The models start by taking actions at random.
 They continue doing so until they either crash or land.

+If they crash, for each action they took at each coordinate along the way, they mark the overall outcome of that run as either "crashed".

+The same logic applies for a successful landing, where the course is marked as "landed".

-If they crash, for each action they took at each coordinate along the way, they mark the overall outcome of that run as either "crashed" or "landed".
-This continues for hundreds of thousands of iterations to build up a training dataset, on which they train, and learn how each action they took at each coordinate, given the choice they had with the dice roll (again, fate still has a big say here) affected the end result.
-Now that they have been trained on what they've previously done, they will go through the landing sequence again, but this time at each phases during the dice rolling, they will consider
+This continues for hundreds of thousands of iterations to build up a training dataset.
+Training on this data they begin to learn how each action they took at each coordinate, given the choice they had with the dice roll (again, fate still has a big say here) affected the end result (crash/land).

+Now that they have been trained on what they've previously done, they will go through the landing sequence again, but this time instead of taking random actions they will consider:
 1. What coordinate am I currently at?
-2. What dice rolls do I have to work with this round?
+2. What dice rolls do I have to work with this turn?
 3. What actions are available to me?
-4. (Pilot only) what pilot action is available to me?
+4. (Pilot only) what pilot actions are available to me?

-They will use _predict_proba_ to attempt to predict which action (and pilot action, if available) results in the highest chance of a successful landing, then take that action.
+They will use ```predict_proba``` to attempt to predict which action (and pilot action, if available) results in the highest probability of a successful landing, then take that action.

 This process repeats itself in "training cycles", each cycle consisting of 100,000 landing attempts.

 ## Results
 After training each model on **2 million landing attempts**, each model was evaluated by having it attempt to use its knowledge to land the plane **10,000 times**.